-The Master of Education degree is designed to prepare students in such a way that they are able to assume leadership positions in classroom teaching, curriculum development, administration and supervision or counseling.
+Graduate programs in Education are designed to prepare students in such a way that they are able to assume leadership positions in classroom teaching, curriculum development, administration and supervision or counseling.
 Admission to the program requires appropriate training and experience in the same or correlary area.
-Ordinarily, possession of or qualification for a teacher's certification is sufficient.
-In some instances (most notably in the area of Guidance and Counseling) when a prospective student has in mind clearly defined career objectives not requiring certification, admission is granted without the certification stipulation.
+In some instances (most notably in the area of Counselor Education) when a prospective student has in mind clearly defined career objectives not requiring certification, admission is granted without the certification stipulation.
 Content of the program is based on the following assumptions: